timbergeron/PakScape/README.md

 # PakExplorer

-PakExplorer is a simple Quake `.pak` archive viewer inspired by PakScape and originally developed by Peter Engström.
-It renders the PAK directory tree, lets you add/remove files, and export modified archives.
+PakExplorer is a simple Quake `.pak` and `.pk3` archive viewer inspired by PakScape and originally developed by Peter Engström.
+It renders the archive directory tree, lets you add/remove files, and export modified archives.

 ## Building